Search

 • DNS category-based DNS filtering

 This is the core management and control mode of DNS filtering.
-Leveraging this mode, the administrator can control the domain names that employees are not allowed to access and those that employees are allowed to access based on DNS categories.
+In this mode, the administrator can control the domain names that employees are and are not allowed to access based on DNS categories.

 DNS categories are classified into predefined DNS categories and user-defined DNS categories.

-• User-defined DNS categories: Although predefined DNS categories have covered a majority of mainstream websites, some new websites may not be covered.
-Furthermore, enterprises may have their own DNS category policies and want to implement management and control based on the DNS categories defined by themselves.
+• User-defined DNS categories: Although predefined DNS categories cover the majority of mainstream websites, some new websites may not be covered.
+Furthermore, enterprises may have their own DNS category policies and want to implement management and control based on these DNS categories.
 In this case, the administrator can create some user-defined categories as required.

 DNS Filtering Procedure

 There are multiple DNS filtering modes.
 The question, what is the procedure of DNS filtering in different modes?
-Take Huawei firewalls as an example.
-The procedure of DNS filtering is divided into three phases.
+Taking a Huawei firewall as an example, the procedure of DNS filtering is divided into three phases.

-1. The firewall extracts the domain name of the website accessed by the user from the DNS request packet.
+1. The firewall extracts the domain name of a website accessed by a user from the DNS request packet.

 2. The firewall determines whether the domain name is valid based on the DNS whitelist, DNS blacklist, DNS categories, and remote query results.

-3. The firewall performs the corresponding action based on the domain name matching results, including permit, alert, and block.
+3. The firewall performs the corresponding action (permit, alert, or block) based on the domain name matching result.

 The following figure shows the procedure of DNS filtering.